microsoft/intelligence-toolkit/README.md

 ## Getting Started

 #### Setting up the AI model

-Either OpenAI or Azure OpenAI is supported.
+Intelligence Toolkit can be used with either OpenAI or Azure OpenAI as the generative AI API.

+The [`Generate Mock Data`](https://github.com/microsoft/intelligence-toolkit/blob/main/app/workflows/generate_mock_data/README.md) and [`Extract Record Data`](https://github.com/microsoft/intelligence-toolkit/blob/main/app/workflows/extract_record_data/README.md) workflows additionally use OpenAI's Structured Outputs API, which requires a gpt-4o model as follows:

+- `gpt-4o-mini`
+- `gpt-4o-2024-08-06` before 2 October 2024, or `gpt-4o` afterwards

-You can access the `Settings` page on the left sidebar when running the application.
+You can access the `Settings` page on the left sidebar when running the application:

-- For OpenAI, have an active OpenAI account ([create here](https://platform.openai.com/login)) and API key ([create here](https://platform.openai.com/account/api-keys)).
+- For OpenAI, you will need an active OpenAI account ([create here](https://platform.openai.com/login)) and API key ([create here](https://platform.openai.com/account/api-keys)).

-- For Azure OpenAI, have an active Azure account ([create here](https://portal.azure.com/)), endpoint, key and version for the AI Service ([create here](https://portal.azure.com/#view/Microsoft_Azure_ProjectOxford/CognitiveServicesHub/~/OpenAI)).
+- For Azure OpenAI, you will need an active Azure account ([create here](https://portal.azure.com/)), endpoint, key and version for the AI Service ([create here](https://portal.azure.com/#view/Microsoft_Azure_ProjectOxford/CognitiveServicesHub/~/OpenAI)).

 #### Selecting the right workflow for the data and task